dolittle/Runtime/Source/Events.Relativity/README.md

 ## Vocabulary

 The vocabulary in this is loosely based on [general relativity](https://en.wikipedia.org/wiki/General_relativity) and a tribute to the late professor [Stephen Hawking](https://en.wikipedia.org/wiki/Stephen_Hawkings) with a semi scientific approach linking the concepts to what they actually do in the software.
+You can find a fun video [here](https://www.youtube.com/watch?v=E8hzLM0JpYw) that explains event horizons in 60 seconds.

 ### [Event Horizon](https://en.wikipedia.org/wiki/Event_horizon)